 The girl with kaleidoscope eyes

 Imagine your brain exploding into fractals and finding out things will never be the same again.
-I used a sudden stroke and diagnosis of a rare ‘Clusterfuck’ in my brainstem to unleash creativity in others.
+I used a sudden stroke and diagnosis of a rare ‘Clusterfuck’ in my brainstem to unleash creativity.
 Welcome to the world of living with Cavernoma

 If life splinters and you hallucinate triangles,